CarloLucibello/GraphNeuralNetworks.jl/docs/src/gnngraph.md

-While constructing a batched graph and passing it to the `DataLoader` is always an option for mini-batch iteration, the recommended way is to pass an array of graphs directly
+While constructing a batched graph and passing it to the `DataLoader` is always an option for mini-batch iteration, the recommended way is to pass an array of graphs directly:

 ```julia
 using Flux.Data: DataLoader